Last updated: 07-23-2007

 If none found, return with an empty list *.

-- If the root element is namespace-qualified, the namespace of
+- If the root element is not namespace-qualified, the schema without a target namespace having a root element same as the root element of the document becomes the primary schema.

 - Get the path from root element